 The External Interrupts are triggered by the INT7:0 pins.
 Observe that, if enabled, the interrupts will trigger even if the INT7:0 pins are configured as outputs.
 This feature provides a way of generating a software interrupt.
 The External Interrupts can be triggered by a falling or rising edge or a low level.
 This is set up as indicated in the specification for the External Interrupt Control Registers - EICRA (INT3:0) and EICRB (INT7:4).
 When the external interrupt is enabled and is configured as level triggered, the interrupt will trigger as long as the pin is held low.
 Note that recognition of falling or rising edge interrupts on INT7:4 requires the presence of an I/O clock, described in "Clock Systems and their Distribution" on page 35.
-Low level interrupts can be used for waking the part also from sleep modes other than Idle mode.
+Low level interrupts and the edge interrupt on INT3:0 are detected asynchronously.
+This implies that these interrupts can be used for waking the part also from sleep modes other than Idle mode.
 The I/O clock is halted in all sleep modes except Idle mode.